siyuanwu99/pred-occ-planner/README.md

-# pred-occ-planner

-title: **Multi-Agent Trajectory Planning in Dynamic Environments with Occupancy Prediction**
+# Decentralized Multi-Agent Trajectory Planning in Dynamic Environments with Spatiotemporal Occupancy Grid Maps

-submitted to IROS 2023

-This work proposes a decentralized multi-agent trajectory planning framework based on an occupancy prediction map to address the challenge of autonomous navigation of multiple drones in dynamic environments.
-The occupancy prediction map forecasts the future occupancy status which provides a simplified approach for planning in dynamic environment without segmenting moving obstacles from the environment.
+This paper proposes a decentralized trajectory planning framework for the collision avoidance problem of mul- tiple micro aerial vehicles (MAVs) in environments with static and dynamic obstacles.
+The framework utilizes spatiotemporal occupancy grid maps (SOGM), which forecast the occupancy status of neighboring space in the near future, as the environ- ment representation.
+Based on this representation, we extend the kinodynamic A\* and the corridor-constrained trajectory optimization algorithms to efficiently tackle static and dynamic obstacles with arbitrary shapes.
+Collision avoidance between communicating robots is integrated by sharing planned tra- jectories and projecting them onto the SOGM.
+The simulation results show that our method achieves competitive performance against state-of-the-art methods in dynamic environments with different numbers and shapes of obstacles.
+Finally, the proposed method is validated in real experiments.

 https://user-images.githubusercontent.com/44539400/223415381-6c7bb7a4-94b9-4e77-b92f-c02b3ea6eb01.mp4

 ## Installation